Skip to main content

 Statutory Paternity Leave is distinct from, and additional to, any entitlement the employee may have to Shared Parental Leave under the Shared Parental Leave Regulations 2014.
 An employee may take both statutory paternity leave and shared parental leave in respect of the same child.
 Taking paternity leave does not reduce the total Shared Parental Leave entitlement available between the two parents.
 This means a father or partner can take up to two weeks of paternity leave immediately after the birth and then, separately, take one or more blocks of Shared Parental Leave later in the child's first year.

-A formal written request for paternity leave creates a clear contemporaneous record, ensures the employer cannot dispute the entitlement, and protects the employee's right to enforce their leave through the Employment Tribunal under section 80H of the Employment Rights Act 1996 if the employer refuses or fails to deal with the request properly.
+A formal written request for paternity leave creates a clear contemporaneous record, confirms the employer cannot dispute the entitlement, and protects the employee's right to enforce their leave through the Employment Tribunal under section 80H of the Employment Rights Act 1996 if the employer refuses or fails to deal with the request properly.
 Employees who are refused paternity leave or subjected to detriment for taking it can bring claims in the Employment Tribunal for automatic unfair dismissal under section 99 of the Employment Rights Act 1996 and for detriment under section 47C.

 When Do You Need a Paternity Leave Request Form (UK)?